-Too many shadows in a bathroom can cause beauty mistakes or razor mishaps on a regular basis.
+Too many shadows in a bathroom can cause beauty mistakes or razor mishaps on a regular basis, so properly lighting the bathroom is essential.
 If a mirror is only illuminated by a single light located in the middle of the bathroom ceiling, the darkness can create a wildly different reflection of the viewer than their true appearance.
 Adding light on both sides of the mirror is a good way to solve this problem.
 For smaller bathrooms, this can be done with wall mounts on either side plus another wall sconce or fixture on the opposite wall from the mirror.
 Not only can this tactic create a decorative opportunity in the bathroom, it can also eliminate the need for overhead lighting entirely.

 Accidents are more likely to happen in a kitchen without proper lighting.
 Homeowners will need to consider how to create illumination for chopping vegetables, washing dishes, and putting away food.
 Recessed lighting to cast pools of light onto the many task areas is an excellent way to reduce the risk of injury or property damage.
 In addition, undercabinet lighting is not only an aesthetic benefit that can pull a room together but a safety measure that can help people dice and julienne their way into dinner.
 T5 linear fluorescent bulbs come highly recommended because the technology of LED lights can sometimes create unintentional shadows.
 Use dimmers so inhabitants can enjoy a cup of hot cocoa when they can't sleep.

-Lighting doesn't have to be complicated, but it will require some careful thought on the part of the homeowner.
+Lighting up your house doesn't have to be complicated, but it will require some careful thought on the part of the homeowner.
 However, homeowners who do change the lighting in their home as a home improvement project often see better results when staging to sell.
-Whether a person is most likely to be found in the kitchen, bedroom, or living room, there are options to get the best possible illumination for each room of the home.
+Whether a person is most likely to be found in the kitchen, bedroom, or living room, there are home lighting options to get the best possible illumination for each room of the home.